 How much can you borrow?

 The amount you can borrow for a second charge mortgage is based on the equity you have in your home.
-You need to have permission from your existing lender to apply for this mortgage and have to pass the affordability checks of the second mortgage lender.
+You need to have permission from your existing lender to apply for this mortgage.
+You also have to pass the affordability checks of the second mortgage lender.

 Many lenders cap the amount they’ll lend you as a percentage of the equity available, such as 75%.
-For example, if your home in Bexleyheath is worth £300,000 and you’ve repaid £200,000 of the mortgage, you have £100,000 equity.
+For example, your home in Bexleyheath is worth £300,000.
+You’ve repaid £200,000 of the mortgage and, therefore, have £100,000 equity.
 If a second charge lender is happy that you can comfortably afford to repay a 75% loan-to-value second mortgage on top of your existing one, they will offer you a £75,000 loan.

 Considerations for a second charge mortgage